What Is a Garbage Disposal?

 - Families with children.

-- Households concerned about safety.
+- Households focused on safety.

-- Occasional-use kitchens that don’t produce heavy food waste.
+- Occasional-use kitchens with lighter food waste.

 Pros: